Blog

 How Knowledge Work Actually Happens

-Consider how decisions get made in your organization:
+Now consider how decisions get made in the rest of your organization.

 A mid-sized company evaluates new CRM software.
-The decision requires input from legal (contract terms), finance (budget approval and ROI projections), sales (feature requirements), IT (security and integration), and customer success (implementation timeline).
+The decision requires input from legal, finance, sales, IT, and customer success.
 Each stakeholder has different priorities, risk tolerances, and approval processes.
-Some weren't involved in initial vendor demos.
-They're making decisions based on secondhand notes and context from meetings that happened weeks ago.
+Some are making decisions based on secondhand notes and context from meetings that happened weeks ago.

 Knowledge work is characterized by: